IllyaMoskvin/nixie-counter/README.md

 I decided to scrap the original button and re-evaluate my options.
 Because the counter was only going to have one button, it had to be special.
 The action of pressing it had to feel satisfying, even if it didn't need to be pressed often as part of normal operation.
 I wanted it to feel "clicky" and look good.
 However, it also had to fit within the 12mm wide through-hole in the counter, and its nut had to be small enough to fit within the 5/8" Forstner hole inside when tightened.

-The solution came from the electronic cigarette community.
+The solution came from the electronic cigarette modding community.
 [Kudzu Mods](https://www.facebook.com/kudzumods/) released a video called [Mitec vs. Domed vs. Fat Daddy Fire Buttons](https://www.youtube.com/watch?v=drg0IvyCDBw), where they disassembled and compared different types of buttons.
 Unfortunately, it seems that video is now private.
 As a stand-in, I included two photos of what miTEC buttons look like when disassembled in the collage above.
 These photos were shared by [Scott's Mods](http://scottsmods.com/) in a [Reddit thread](https://old.reddit.com/r/OpenPV/comments/367l32/mitech_msw1202_breakdown/).
 Anyway, seeing the miTEC buttons disassembled like that gave me the idea to replace the original plunger with a hand-carved wooden one.

 Disassembly is a simple process: apply heat to bottom of button evenly, until the black tack loosens slightly.
 Apply moderate pressure to the plunger, and the whole assembly will pop out from the back.
 To reseal, just add some superglue around the edge and put it back.
 I didn't have a heatgun handy, so I just put it in a frying pan with the tack side facing down and heated it on the stove top for a minute or so, until the tack loosened.